rslunde/rslunde.github.io/_pages/teaching.md

 * 46-921, 46-923: Financial Data Science I-II (Masters of Science in Computational Finance Program)
 * 36-617: Applied Linear Models (Masters in Statistical Science Program)

-<b>Summer Undergraduate Research Mentor</b>, Carnegie Mellon University (Summer 2016)
-* Advised a group of three students on a data analysis project with data from astronomy.
-* Gave a few lectures on some topics involving data analysis in R.